-For the Dominican community, the issue of immigrants’ safety, and the safety of other marginalized student groups, transcends politics.
+For the Dominican community, the safety of immigrants and other marginalized student groups transcends politics.
 It is a human rights issue, guided by faith.
-And, while the university community deeply respects the democratic process, and the freedom of expression that grounds the academy, we are compelled, by mission, to advocate for, and walk along side, our undocumented students, their families and their communities, whose future is so uncertain.
-Accompaniment is the foundation of sanctuary at Dominican.
-And, such support for students at risk, strengthens the university experience for all students.
+While we deeply respect the democratic process and the freedom of expression that grounds the academy, we are compelled, by mission, to advocate for, and walk alongside, our undocumented students, their families and their communities.
+Accompaniment is the foundation of sanctuary at Dominican, and our support for students at risk strengthens the university experience for all students.

-The history of the modern sanctuary movement dates back to the 1980s when the Catholic Church and other religious institutions provided refuge to thousands of undocumented immigrants from Guatemala and El Salvador who fled civil unrest at home, but were denied access in the U.S. As the movement spread, a number of cities throughout the country joined in solidarity, passing resolutions to overlook the immigration status of residents.
+The history of the modern sanctuary movement dates back to the 1980s, when the Catholic Church and other religious institutions provided refuge to thousands of undocumented immigrants from Guatemala and El Salvador who fled civil unrest at home, but were denied access in the United States.
+As the movement spread, cities across the nation joined in solidarity, passing resolutions to overlook the immigration status of residents.

-Recently, students from around the country have called for their universities to designate themselves as sanctuary campuses.
+Recently, students nationwide have called for their universities to designate themselves as sanctuary campuses.
 This term mirrors the classification of sanctuary cities, and while it does not promise that universities will provide refuge for undocumented immigrants, it does challenge campuses to do what they can, within the law, to protect residents from deportation.
-As a Catholic University, committed to social justice, Dominican seeks to be part of this movement.
+As a Catholic university, committed to social justice, Dominican seeks to be part of this movement.
 In fact, we view such advocacy as a moral imperative.

-WHEREAS, Dominican University is firm in its commitment to the principles of non-discrimination and equal protection of all students under the law; and
+WHEREAS, Dominican University is firm in its commitment to the principles of nondiscrimination and equal protection of all students under the law;

 WHEREAS, we recognize and stand against the escalating number of hate crimes reported nationwide and in our city; and

-WHEREAS, we affirm and celebrate our support for all students, faculty, staff and their families --- regardless of national origin, race, religion, sexual identity or immigration status.
+WHEREAS, we affirm and celebrate our support for all students, faculty, staff and their families—regardless of national origin, race, religion, sexual identity or immigration status; therefore be it

 This Resolution stands as a contemporary witness to the mission of Dominican University in practice.
 It represents a commitment by the university to accompany students at risk and advocate on their behalf.